kckenneth/Commands/docker.md

 sudo ln -s /home/docker /var/lib/docker       # ln -s <actual directory> <link to actual dir in turquoise color>
 ```

+You first need to remove `/var/lib/docker` path completely.
+You DO NOT need to create `mkdir -p /var/lib/docker` at all.
+Creating will cause a problem.
+Basically, we want to use `/var/lib/docker` as a path alias.
+So we MUST NOT create a directory of `/var/lib/docker` after removing the path.

 In short, the `/home/docker` is the actual directory where the physical file exists.
 The shortcut `/var/lib/docker` is an alias that will direct to the actual `/home/docker` directory.
 So when you list them in `/var/lib/docker` directory, you'd see like this.

 ```